nazir1007/ecommerce_api/README.md

 http://localhost:3000/api/cart/:cartItemId

-● Order Placement: Create an endpoint to handle order placement, allowing users to place an order with products from their cart.
+● Order Placement: Created an endpoint to handle order placement, allowing users to place an order with products from their cart.

 Method :- Post Request

 http://localhost:3000/api/order

-● Order History: Implement an endpoint to fetch the order history for authenticated users.
+● Order History: Implemented an endpoint to fetch the order history for authenticated users.

 Method :- Get Request

 http://localhost:3000/api/order

-● Order Details: Create an endpoint that retrieves the detailed information of a specific order by its ID.
+● Order Details: Created an endpoint that retrieves the detailed information of a specific order by its ID.

 Method :- Get Request